alexcwu1121/stress_in_beams_AR/README.md

 This command is specifically for Powershell, where -Djava.library.path is in the quotes as it is misinterpreted by the compiler.

 The program will ask you to calibrate your camera on your first run.
+See [CALIBRATION.md](https://github.com/alexcwu1121/stress_in_beams_AR/blob/master/CALIBRATION.md).